NaveenKaliannan/guide-to-good-software/DevOps/Docker.md

 ```
 3. **docker compose yaml file format**
 Docker Compose will first read the configuration file, then build the images (if necessary), and finally run the containers based on the specified configuration.
-In the Compose file, the key is the service name, and the value is the configuration for that service, which includes the image name, build instructions, ports, links, and other settings.
+In the Compose file, the key is the service name, and the value is the configuration for that service, which includes the image name, build instructions, ports, links (depreceted), and other settings.
 The version field is a top-level element in the Compose file that specifies the version of the Compose file format being used.
 The services field defines the different services (containers) that make up the application.
 ```yaml